dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

   key would be fused/bundled together.
 * [ ] Why is the consumer group so slow to start up and become registered.
 It's like 5 seconds (at least for the coroutines consumer).
-* [ ] Table of perf results. 'compute mode + test flavor' on the Y axis, 'consumer type' on the X axis.
+* [ ] IN PROGRESS Table of perf results. 'compute mode + test flavor' on the Y axis, 'consumer type' on the X axis.
 The values are throughput and latency.
 Actually maybe a throughput table separate from the latency table.
 Consider other options too.
+   * Follow up on the numbers.
 * [x] DONE Automate the tests.
 * [ ] Defect.
 Test harness doesn't quit on exception (e.g. timeout waiting for records)
 * [x] DONE I don't need "topic" field in any of the consumers?